Continuing Education... Daniel Sumner on the Political Economy of Agriculture

 By Amy Willis

 This week, Roberts spoke with agriculture & resource economist Daniel Sumner on the history, winners, and losers of U.S. agricultural subsidies from the New Deal to today.
-Now we’d like to go deeper and see what you took from this week’s conversation.

 1. Mancur Olsen and Gary Becker argue that small groups have greater political power than larger ones, which seems counter-intuitive, as they would muster less influence (fewer votes and less money).
 Explain why it would be the case that their political influence would increase.
 Roberts notes that over recent decades, the agriculture industry has become increasingly concentrated into smaller number but larger firms.
 To what extent has this borne out Olsen and Becker?
 What does this suggest about the political power of agriculture going forward?